Our Services Banner Min

 Treatment:

-Urgent incision and drainage.
-Delayed treatment may lead to the formation of an anal fistula.
+Urgent incision and drainage, or imaging-guided aspiration.
+Delayed treatment may lead to sepsis, prolonged hospitalization, or the formation of an anal fistula.

 Perianal / Anal / Ischiorectal / Horseshoe Abscess